mattmecoli/NYC-311-Call-Analysis/README.md

-# Project
+# Project Overview
 We analyzed NYC 311 call data from the last two years across seven categories to look for interesting trends and seasonalities in order to make staffing recommendations for dispatchers and agency workers.

-# Database set up and exploration
+## The Data and Exploratory Data Analysis

+Our database is 45 MB and hasn’t been uploaded here, but should be reproducible using the code here.
+If anything doesn't work, feel free to reach out to me, and I'll take a look.

-* Used NYC open data library to pull 311 calls for the last two years:
+The primary data came from an NYC open data library to pull 311 calls for the last two years:

    https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9

+The data contained a number of features including call data and geographic information.
+Much of this wasn't useful for our purposes and was dropped.

-* Due to a large number of calls received in a given time period, we looked at the past two years for calls related to:
+Because of the large number of calls, we limited our data to the past two years for calls related to seven categories:

   * Loud Music/Partying
   * Loud Talking
   * Graffiti
   * Request to Recycle Electronics
-  * Request for a tree
+  * Tree Requests
   * Mouse Sighting
   * Rat Sighting

+Additionally, we began the process of gathering other information based upon 'neighborhoods', which are essentially intermediary groupings of zipcodes within boroughs.
+The neighborhoods were scraped as can be seen in neighborhoods.py.

+## ETL & Database Architecture

+We pulled the data from the website as a csv file (although we could also have made API requests for JSON, the CSV download was significantly faster).

-* Set up SQL database using Flask/SQLAlchemy as an ORM with the following classes and relationships:
+We removed a number of unnecessary columns, filled NaN values, and fixed a few smaller issues (datatype consistency, incorrect naming) before we initalized a SQLite database using Flask/SQLAlchemy as an ORM and persisted the data into the database with the following classes and relationships:

 ```class Complaint(db.Model):
     __tablename__= 'complaints'
     id = db.Column(db.Integer,primary_key = True)